Home > Data > Featured Datasets

 Plant Ecology

-Plant abundance and productivity in the alpine tundra are strongly influenced by both abiotic factors, like climate, topography and snow distribution, and biotic factors, like neighboring plants and soil microbial communities.
-For over 30 years we’ve been monitoring plant productivity and community composition across alpine tundra plant community types in the Niwot Ridge Saddle.
+Plant abundance and productivity in the alpine tundra are strongly influenced by both abiotic factors (such as climate, topography and snow distribution) and biotic factors (such as neighboring plants and soil microbial communities).
+For over 30 years, we have monitored plant productivity and community composition across alpine tundra plant community types in the Niwot Ridge Saddle.

 Photo Credits: Bill Bowman, Kelly Loria, Chris Ray and Jane Smith